jeinselen/VF-BlenderAutosaveRender/README.md

 - Leave a single forward slash `/` to automatically generate a folder with the same name and in the same directory as the Blender project
 - Or select a specific directory such as `/project/renders/autosave/` to automatically save all renders to the same location
+- **Special case:** if the Blender file has not been saved yet, but an absolute path has been set in the autosave location, the add-on will attempt to still save files using "Blender" as a stand-in for the missing project name.
+This allows for quick rendering of files from a startup scene, but will not play nicely with custom serial numbers (since it would reset every time Blender opens, overwriting previous renders).
+Please use caution, and remember that this software is provided for free without warranty of any kind.

 ### File Name